 - Drive leads from your personal network

 Having a personal website simply puts you out there in the best light.
 Plus, it doesn’t have to be anything fancy, just a few pages with your bio, C.V, contact details and links to your social media accounts.
 You can try WordPress, Wix, or Weebly for free websites or you can hire professionals like Legibra Solutions to develop and design your personal website.
-(Check out Mwalimu Rachel’s personal website here http://mwalimurachel.com/ .)
+(Check out what Legibra did for Mwalimu Rachel’s personal brand here http://mwalimurachel.com/ .)

 Step 6.
 Get a professional Email Address